 - The GE Morris Operation – Storage for High Level Radioactive Waste

-- Radioactive Waste Dump in Sheffield, Illinois – closed in 1978 when it reached capacity, later it developed leaks and was abandoned by its operator (US Ecology).
+- Low-Level Radioactive Waste Dump in Sheffield, Illinois – (LLRW) closed in 1978 when it reached capacity, later it developed leaks and was abandoned by its operator (US Ecology).

-- Manhattan Project Wastes buried in the Palos Forest Preserve.
+- Manhattan Project Wastes buried in the Palos Forest Preserve in Red Gate Woods.
 A publicly accessible nuclear waste dump – perhaps the only one in the world!

 Waste Transportation Routes

 - to Yucca Mountain, NV (if and when it opens):

 - PROPOSED RAIL ROUTES THROUGH ILLINOIS TO YUCCA MT., Nevada: Norfolk Southern Railroad; Southern Pacific Railroad; CSX Railroad; Atchison, Topeka and Santa Fe Railroad (ATSF), Chicago & Northwest Railroad (CNW), Conrail, and Grand Trunk Western Railroad (GTW)

 - Exelon was forced to admit the leakage of over 6 million gallons of tritium-contaminated water from the Braidwood Nuclear Power Station, which occurred in 1995.

 - Two Kerr-McGee sites in West Chicago (Kress Creek and a Sewage Treatment Plant) are contaminated by remains of over 6 million cubic feet of Thorium tailings resulting from the processing of Thorium for use in making gas lantern mantles.